nick-spear/MCSC-Website-Update/_pages/what-we-do/studentprojects.md

 <h2>Beta Port</h2>

 <p>
 Beta Port, loosely modeled on the city of Portland, is a cyber security exercise environment.
 With the guidance of MCSC’s Scientific Systems Administrator, Edward Sihler, students architected the Beta Port infrastructure.
 This involved devising a group of fictional businesses to inhabit Beta Port and grow them into a collection of virtual machines and virtual networks.
 Students implemented a variety of technologies to actualize Beta Port and continue to maintain it acting as the virtual city’s Systems Administrators, Network Administrators, Web Developers, Database Administrators, and more.
 <br><a href="{{ site.github.url }}/what-we-do/student-projects/Betaport/">See more...</a>
 </p>

 <h2>Digital Barbarians</h2>

 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Eget mi proin sed libero enim sed faucibus turpis in.
-Hac habitasse platea dictumst quisque sagittis purus sit amet volutpat.
-Ullamcorper eget nulla facilisi etiam dignissim diam quis.
-Commodo viverra maecenas accumsan lacus.
-Volutpat odio facilisis mauris sit amet.
-Turpis cursus in hac habitasse platea dictumst quisque.
-Et odio pellentesque diam volutpat commodo sed egestas.
-Sodales ut etiam sit amet nisl purus.
-Auctor elit sed vulputate mi sit.
-Semper eget duis at tellus at urna.
-Est placerat in egestas erat.
-Suspendisse ultrices gravida dictum fusce ut.
-Sem fringilla ut morbi tincidunt augue.
-At ultrices mi tempus imperdiet nulla.
-Massa tincidunt nunc pulvinar sapien et ligula.
+The Digital Barbarians project is an endeavour by the MCSC to create educational tools that provide any user with basic, hands-on experience with common cyber security threats.
+Digital Barbarians currently hosts two games, Kracken and The Phishing Game, to which show common password cracking and phishing attempts at work, respectively.
 <br><a href="{{ site.github.url }}/what-we-do/student-projects/Digital-Barbarians/">See more...</a>
 </p>

 <h2>METI</h2>

 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+METI (Metropolitan Event Training Interface) is an interactive map of a city.
+It’s purpose is to simulate real-world events such as natural disasters, accidents, power outages, and malicious attacks.
+These simulations are then used to help train users in emergency response, and how to recognize the signs of potential attacks on everything from the power grid to the sewage.
 <br><a href="{{ site.github.url }}/what-we-do/student-projects/METI/">See more...</a>
 </p>